atom/github/docs/rfcs/XXX-pull-request-review.md

 What other pull request information can we add to the GitHub pane item?

-Are there other tabs that we need within the `IssueishPaneItem`?
+Are there other tabs that we need within the `IssueishDetailItem`?

 How can we notify users when new information, including reviews, is available, preferably without being intrusive or disruptive?